-Sports for a Lifetime (4540)
+Sports for a Lifetime (4540) Gr.
+11, 12 | 1st or 2nd Semester | .5 Credit

 This semester course is an activities based class focused on developing and refining skills used in lifetime sports that are essential to the total educational development of healthy students.
 Juniors and Seniors will have the opportunity to participate in physical education activities that develop skills to live a productive and healthy life.
 By learning how to function optimally, physically, and to maintain a lifelong program of recreational activities, they assure themselves healthier and happier lives.
 Units include: ping pong, volleyball, badminton, bowling, dance, pickleball, broomball, and basketball.
+There will be a supplemental fee associated with this class if a field trip is taken and it will be applied to your Blackbaud Tuition Management account.

-Lifetime Fitness (4600)
+Lifetime Fitness (4600) Gr.
+12 2nd Semester .5 Credit

-2nd Semester

 This course introduces students to a wide range of physical conditioning activities that emphasize lifelong physical fitness.
-Some of the topics include weight training, aerobics, circuit training, step aerobics, aerobic exercise machines, bi cycling, yoga/stretching, and water aerobics.
+Some of the topics include weight training, aerobics, circuit training, step aerobics, aerobic exercise machines, bicycling, yoga/stretching, and water aerobics.
 Many of these classes will be in a lab setting utilizing facilities around the city.
 The bike trip will take place on the Root River Trail in May.
-There is a supplemental fee for this class.
+There is a supplemental fee for this class and it will be applied to your Blackbaud Tuition Management account.